kdgregory/log4j-aws-appenders/docs/design.md

 that can't be sent, dropping messages once a user-configurable threshold is reached.

 The writer thread is lazily started on the first call to `append()`.
-There's a factory for writer objects and writer threads, to support testing (_not_ to be enterprisey!).
+There's a factory for writer objects and writer threads, to support testing.
 If unable to start the writer thread, messages are dropped and the situation is reported to the internal logger.

 The writer thread handles most exceptions internally.
 Unexpected exceptions are reported using an uncaught exception handler in the appender.
-This will trigger the appender to discard the writer and create a new one (and report the failure to the internal logger).
+This will trigger the appender to discard the writer and create a new one (and also to report the failure to the internal logger).

 The writer uses the default constructor for each AWS service, which in turn uses the default credential provider chain.
 This allows you to specify explicit credentials using several mechanisms, or to use